scriptclump/open_source_question_answers/wordpress.md

 	There are two types of hooks 1) Action hooks 2) Filter hooks Hooks allow user to create WordPress theme or plugin with shortcode without changing the original files.
 Action hooks allow you to insert an additional code from an outside resource, whereas, Filter hooks will only allow you to add a content or text at the end of the post.

-=> What do you mean by custom field in WordPress?
+**What do you mean by custom field in WordPress?**

 Custom field is a meta-data that allows you to store arbitrary information to the WordPress post.
 Through custom field extra information can be added to the post.

-=> What are the positive aspects of WordPress?
+**What are the positive aspects of WordPress?**

 Few positive aspects of WordPress are
 	•	Easy installation and upgrade
 	•	In-built SEO engine
 	•	Easy theme system